 Offering all employees the ability to work remotely or from home, or to modify schedules as needed to adjust to personal, family or medical situations, sends a message that you will accommodate disability related needs in the same manner that you will accommodate other personal needs.

 Design, implement and communicate fair systems for staff to raise or address issues or complaints, including performance management issues

 You should clearly communicate policies regarding behavioral expectations, performance standards, and how to report disparate treatment or discrimination.

 Remember to hold all employees to the same performance standards and expectations, and communicate those clearly.
 Employees with disabilities should not be held to either higher or lower expectations than others and their performance successes and challenges should be responded to and addressed in same manner as other employees.

 Develop and communicate a clear process for requesting and considering reasonable accommodations

-Employees with disabilities often make the decision to disclose based on need for an accommodation.
-You should have a clear process in place and communicated to supervisors, HR personnel, and employees regarding how applicants and employees should request disability-related accommodations and the process and timeline by which HR/supervisor will consider and respond to the request.
+Employees often make the decision to disclose their disability based on need for an accommodation.
+You should have a clear process in place and communicated to supervisors, HR personnel and employees regarding how applicants and employees should request disability-related accommodations and the process and timeline by which HR/supervisors will consider and respond to the request.

 Consider providing the accommodation policies and procedures on the organization’s intranet and in any online or printed materials related to orientation, onboarding, or employee handbooks.